ericleasemorgan/reader-workshop/README.md

    * a file – good for a single large file; quick & easy; not scalable
    * a URL – good for getting an overview of a single Web page and its immediate children; can include a lot of noise; has authorization limitations
-   * a list of URLs – can accomodate thousands of items; has authorization limitations; somewhat difficult to create list
+   * a list of URLs – can accomodate thousands of items; has authorization limitations; somewhat difficult to create
-   * a zip file – easy to create; file names may get in the way; no authorization necessary; limited to 128 megabytes in size
+   * a zip file – easy to create; file names may get in the way; no authorization necessary; limited to 256 megabytes in size
-   * a zip file with CSV file – same as above; difficult to create metadata; results in much more meaningful reports & opportunities
+   * a zip file with CSV file – same as above; difficult to create metadata; results in much more meaningful reports & analaysis opportunities

+A particular and unofficial mirror of Project Gutenberg is very amenable as fodder for the Distant Reader.

 ## Submitting "experiments" and downloading "study carrels"